felixfontein/acme-certificate/README.md

         }
     }

 With this nginx config, all other URLs on `*.example.com` and `example.com` are still redirected, while everything in `*.example.com/.well-known/acme-challenge/` is served from `/var/www/challenges`.
-When adjusting the location of `/var/www/challenges`, you must also change `server_location`.
+When adjusting the location of `/var/www/challenges`, you must also change `acme_certificate_server_location`.

 You can even improve on this by redirecting all URLs in `*.example.com/.well-known/acme-challenge/` which do not resolve to a valid file in `/var/www/challenges` to your HTTPS server as well.
 One way to do this is: